alexbt/sample-docker-pull-git/README.md

 ````

 In order to perform the *git clone* and *mvn install*, the image needs to have git installed, jdk8 and maven as well.
-I looked around and found **junhanlin/ubuntu-git-java-maven**'s Dockerfile
-Using his Dockerfile as a foundation, all that is left in my Dockerfile is to:
+I looked around and found **junhanlin/ubuntu-git-java-maven**'s Dockerfile.
+Using his Dockerfile as a foundation, all that is left in to do in mine is to:

 * fetch the project from git: RUN git clone https://github.com/alexturcot/helloworld-docker-pull-git.git
 * build it with maven: RUN mvn install